 You can invite freelancers or external consultants who are contributing to your projects.
 Invite them as guests and assign limited collaborator or reader roles.
 The reader gets access to everything, while limited collaborator is limited to items assigned.
 Read more about roles and access rights.

-The golden standard is to use Tag for customers.
+The golden standard is to use Tags for clients.
 This enables filtering and grouping on any view or report.

 For non-human resources such as instruments or machinery, we recommend using tags.
 This way you will be able to report on machinery resources via Workload view as well.
-Just select “Group by Tag” in Customize menu.
+Just select “Group by Tag” in the ‘Customize’ menu.

-If your employees will perform time tracking activities in Teamhood due to its easy and integrated time tracker, you will most likely use Time sheet to report that time.
-Things we discussed in the first section about structure will come in handy if you will need to filter by board or tag to present certain set of data.
+If your employees will perform time-tracking activities in Teamhood due to its easy and integrated time tracker, you will most likely use Timesheets to report that time.
+Things we discussed in the first section about structure will come in handy if you will need to filter by board or tag to present a certain set of data.

-You can set hourly rates for each individual contributor and time sheet report will calculate the total cost based on that rate and time tracked.
+You can set hourly rates for each individual contributor and the Timesheet report will calculate the total cost based on that rate and time tracked.

-You can create dashboards for each board (client, project group, or team).
+You can create custom Dashboards for each board (client, project group, or team).
 Visualize progress, list blockers or overdue work, create quick checklists for this week’s work, and more.
 If required, you can share these dashboards with each client separately by providing the secure link.